 “Over the last four years, Portage Township Schools ISTEP+ Science scores have increased in both grades four and five.
 We believe that this can be correlated with the establishment of the Mighty Acorns program.”
 Dr. Debra J. Dudek, Portage Township Schools

 The Mighty Acorns curriculum is proven and effective, serving nearly 11,000 Chicagoland and Northwest Indiana students during the 2015/16 school year.
 Dunes to You educators deliver Mighty Acorns to classrooms throughout northwest Indiana in collaboration with Shirley Heinze Land Trust and The Field Museum, thanks to major funding by ArcelorMittal.

-Programming made possible to schools at no cost through funding to the Northwest Indiana Mighty Acorns Partnership by ArcelorMittal, BP, Dr. Scholl Foundation, Enbridge, Legacy Foundation, Patagonia, and contributions from parents and individuals.
+Programming made possible to schools at no cost through funding to the Northwest Indiana Mighty Acorns Partnership by ArcelorMittal, BP, Dr. Scholl Foundation, Enbridge, Legacy Foundation, Patagonia Chicago, and contributions from parents and individuals.
 Major funding for the Northwest Indiana Mighty Acorns Partnership provided by ArcelorMittal